Gran Turismo 7

 The paint sample versions of Toyota GR Supra RZ '20, Lancia Delta HF Integrale '92, and Volkswagen 1200 '66 are coded as proper, unique cars (separate from the regularly drivable versions), just like the wheel and car color samplers from Gran Turismo 5.
 The cars can be seen on the Esteban Ocon vs Julien Fébreau event stream, where the stream's organizers were given access to all cars for the stream.

-- All of these cars use brakes from Toyota FT-1 (the original concept car) and drivetrain, engine (S65B40A-M3) and gearbox from BMW M3 Coupé '07, as well as a standard 1.5-way rear LSD as used on the M3.
-Each cars' chassis are taken from the source cars; as such, the weight reflect that of respective cars.
+• All of these cars use brakes from Toyota FT-1 (the original concept car) and drivetrain, engine (S65B40A-M3), and gearbox from BMW M3 Coupé '07, as well as a standard 1.5-way rear LSD as used on the E92 M3.
+Each cars' chassis is taken from the source cars; as such, the weight reflects that of the respective cars.

-- Only the Delta can actually be driven by the player if it is forcibly added to the player's garage; even then, it lacks an engine sound.
+• Only the Delta can actually be driven by the player if it is forcibly added to the player's garage; even then, it lacks an engine sound.
 The other two cars cause a softlock when used in a race.
+Below is a video of the paint sample Lancia Delta HF Integrale being driven

 Revisional Differences